n4ogw/so2sdr/share/help/so2sdrhelp.md

 If I and Q are imbalanced, image signals will be present on the display.
 * Collect IQ correction data: so2sdr-bandmap will use strong signals to measure and correct IQ balance.
+This only applies to soundcard based SDRs.

+Setup hints:

+* On some linux systems so2sdr-bandmap may not be able to open the sound card.
+A workaround is to use #pasuspender# to suspend
+pulseaudio:

+        pasuspender -- so2sdr-bandmap

 #### SDR-IP (Network) SDR